gvilarino/docker-workshop/4-docker-swarm/README.md

 # Docker swarm

-Docker's swarm mode allows you to go all serious about large scale, highly available docker enviromnets.
-It basically lets you handle a cluster of machines as a single docker daemon, with automatic failover, container scheduling, routing and tons of goodies.
+Docker's swarm mode allows you to go all serious about large scale, highly available docker environments.
+It basically lets you handle a cluster of machines as a single docker daemon, with automatic failover, container scheduling, routing and tons of other goodies.

-This last section will walk you through creating a simple swarm cluster and the basic concepts, but understaing docker swarm in its fullest is *way* beyond the scope of this repo.
-But let's cut to the chase, shall we.
+This last section will walk you through creating a simple swarm cluster and the basic concepts.
+Do be noted that understaing docker swarm in its fullest is *way* beyond the scope of this guide.
+In any case, let's cut to the chase, shall we.

 ## Get some nodes